 HOW DID WORDBOARD GET STARTED?

-My name is James Street and I am the creator of WordBoard.
-I started these projects as synopsis videos to go along with sermons I preached in my youth group.
-I was a pastoral intern in a junior high ministry at Grace Community Church located in Sun Valley, CA. In the Fall of 2013 our junior high pastor, Andrew Curry, launched a sermon series called Route 66 where he began to preach one sermon for every book of the Bible.
-For the first few sermons Pastor Andrew showed a YouTube video made by the Vine Project that summarized each book he preached with whiteboard sketches.
-After making his way through the first five books, he graciously extended to me the opportunity to continue cutting my preaching teeth on the next book, Joshua.
-Unfortunately, the Vine Project only made videos of Genesis through Deuteronomy, so I was stuck.
-I didn’t want to be “that guy” who would disappoint our students, because there wasn’t a fun video to play along with my sermon.
-That’s when I came up with the “bright” idea to make my own whiteboard video of Joshua.
+Back in the Fall of 2013, I was a pastoral intern in a junior high ministry at Grace Community Church located in Sun Valley, CA. At the time, our junior high pastor, Andrew Curry, launched a sermon series called Route 66 where he began to preach one sermon for every book of the Bible.
+For each sermon, Pastor Andrew showed a YouTube video made by the Vine Project that used whiteboard sketches to summarize the book he was preaching.
+After he made his way through the first five books, he graciously extended to me the opportunity to preach the next book, Joshua.
+But when I went to YouTube to find the Vine Project's video on Joshua, I discovered there was no video for it; they had only made videos for Genesis through Deuteronomy.
+So now, I was stuck.
+I could just forgo the video altogether; I didn't need it to preach my sermon.
+But I didn’t want to be “that guy” who would disappoint our students, because there wasn’t a fun video.
+They had become accustomed to watching a video with every sermon in our series.
+How could I deny them?
+That’s when I came up with the “bright” idea to make my own whiteboard video, instead.
 I figured, “How hard could it be?”